Józef Piłsudski: Legacy

 Piłsudski has been a character in numerous works of fiction, a trend already visible during his lifetime, including the 1922 novel Generał Barcz (General Barcz) by Juliusz Kaden-Bandrowski.
 Later works in which he is featured include the 2007 novel Ice (Lód) by Jacek Dukaj.
 Poland's National Library lists over 500 publications related to Piłsudski; the U.S. Library of Congress, over 300.
 Piłsudski's life was the subject of a 2001 Polish television documentary, Marszałek Piłsudski, directed by Andrzej Trzos-Rastawiecki.
-He was also the subject of paintings by artists such as Jacek Malczewski (1916) and Wojciech Kossak (leaning on his sword, 1928; and astride his horse, Kasztanka, 1928), as well as photos and caricatures.
+He was also the subject of paintings by artists such as Jacek Malczewski (1916) and Wojciech Kossak (leaning on his sword, 1928; and astride his horse, Kasztanka, 1928), as well as photos and caricatures by artists such as Jerzy Szwajcer.
 He has been reported to be quite fond of the latter.

 Descendants

 Both daughters of Marshal Piłsudski returned to Poland in 1990, after the Revolutions of 1989 and the fall of the Communist system.
 Jadwiga Piłsudska's daughter Joanna Jaraczewska returned to Poland in 1979.
 She married a Polish Solidarity activist Janusz Onyszkiewicz in a political prison in 1983.
-Both were very involved in the Solidarity movement between 1979 and 1989.
+Both were very involved in the Rule between 1979 and 1989.